7th AF hosts ROK CSAF for first visit to Osan AB

 |0

-This work, 7th AF hosts ROK CSAF for first visit to Osan AB [Image 5 of 5], by MSgt Eric Burks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 7th AF hosts ROK CSAF for first visit to Osan AB, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT